-(ii) maintaining environmental stability and to restore forests where ecological balance was disturbed;
+(ii) maintaining environmental stability and restoring forests where ecological balance was disturbed;

 (iii) conserving the natural heritage of the country, its biological diversity and genetic pool;

-(iv) checks soil erosion, extension of the desert lands and reduction of floods and droughts;
+(iv) checks soil erosion, an extension of the desert lands and reduction of floods and droughts;

 (v) increasing the forest cover through social forestry and afforestation on degraded land;

-(vii) creating of a massive pe oples moveme nt involving women to encourage planting of trees, stop felling of trees and thus, reduce pressure on the existing forest
+(vii) creating a massive peoples movement involving women to encourage the planting of trees, stop the felling of trees and thus, reduce pressure on the existing forest

-- Social forestry means the management and protection of forests and afforestation on barren lands with the purpose of helping in the environmental, social and rural development.
+- Social forestry means the management and protection of forests and afforestation on barren lands to help in the environmental, social and rural development.